The Kansas Open Records Act

 Delayed and/or Denied Requests

-All efforts will be made to process requests for pubic records as soon as it is received.
+All efforts will be made to process requests for pubic records as soon as they are received.
 However, some requests may be delayed if:

 - More information is needed;

 - Legal issues must be addressed before the records are released;

 - The requested records are archived or stored off site; or

 Additionally, requests may be denied in whole or in part if:

 - The requested record is exempt from disclosure by law; or